 Velma's uncle Evan and aunt Meg, when their daughter Marcy turned out to be the Villain of the Week in A Scooby-Doo Halloween.
 They felt guilty for putting Halloween before their own daughter's birthday.

-The end of The Mystery Begins features live reenactments of parts of several Scooby-Doo opening themes, including Scooby Doo, Where Are You!, The New Scooby Doo Movies, and What's New, Scooby Doo?.
+The end of The Mystery Begins features live reenactments of parts of several Scooby-Doo opening themes, including Scooby Doo, Where Are You!, The New Scooby Doo Movies, and What's New, Scooby Doo? (while playing the theme song from the third series).

 The entire movie is one big Mythology Gag, when you come to think of it.

 A flashback to Velma's childhood in What's New, Scooby Doo? uses the art style of A Pup Named Scooby-Doo.
 It depicts why she's afraid of clowns.

 One of the episodes of What's New, Scooby Doo? features Fred and Velma indisposed, leaving only Daphne, Shaggy and Scooby to solve the mystery by themselves, a la all the later shows before A Pup Named Scooby-Doo.

 In the first episode of Mystery Inc., Shaggy mentions that he fell asleep watching "a Vincent van Ghoul movie".
 Vincent van Ghoul was the group's mentor in The Thirteen Ghosts of Scooby Doo.
 In the same episode, several previous mysteries are seen in a museum, with Velma mentioning a few mysteries, and giving out the motives and identities of the "monsters".